apache/druid/docs/release-info/migr-mvd-array.md

 Note this difference between arrays and MVDs when you write queries that involve filtering or grouping.

-The following examples highlight analogous queries between arrays and MVDs.
+The following examples highlight a few analogous queries between arrays and MVDs.
 For more information and examples, see [Querying arrays](../querying/arrays.md#querying-arrays) and [Querying multi-value dimensions](../querying/multi-value-dimensions.md#querying-multi-value-dimensions).

 ### Example: an element in array